 Faculty members are required to be available for student advisement a minimum of ten hours per week.
-To facilitate student advisement, SON faculty advisors are encouraged to use the EAB campaign for appointments. faculty are encouraged to email/call students to set up advisement appointments.
+To facilitate student advisement,-faculty are encouraged to email/call students to set up advisement appointments.
 If the advisor must change the appointment, the advisor shall notify the student and reschedule the appointment for a time acceptable to both.